Jack-Stoetzel/COSC420/Lab4/README.md

   * Even nodes will be used to compute words with numbers attached to the end.
 Ex) password123
   * Odd nodes will be used to compute words with numbers attached to the begining.
 Ex) 123password

-So with large sets of nodes, the program runs very inefficiently.
+So with large sets of nodes, the program runs very inefficiently since the encryption of words with no numbers will take significantly longer.

-### Consider the problem of brute-forcing passwords under only maximum string length.
-How much time would it take to complete this hack, extrapolating from your measurements?

 ### What are some real-world software examples that would need the above routines?
 Why?
 Would they benefit greatly from using your distributed code?